-I love that these wipes are oversized.
+I love that these wipes are oversized at 9 inches.
 You can expect them to shrink a little after their first wash and dry, though.
 The great news is they’ll continue to soften with use and washing.

-You’ll also find a few washes give the wipes a little more texture.
+You’ll also find a few washes give the wipes a softer, fuzzier texture.
 It goes a long way toward making diaper changes quick and easy.

 At just under 5 inches, these Babygoal bamboo wipes are perfect for diaper bags.
 Absorbent and soft, they’re a great option for cleaning dirty hands and faces as well as diaper changes.

 While I love oversized wipes at home, they just aren’t as convenient when I’m out and about.
-These wipes give me the same cloth I love at home — and the convenience I need when I’m running around.
+These wipes give me the same cloth feel I love at home with the convenience I need when I’m running around.

-I normally use two-ply wipes in my own home.
-These are a great example of why — they’re soft, cushy, and have great absorbency.
-You’ll likely notice these wipes become more absorbent with use — it can take a few washes to fully break the fibers in.
+I prefer two-ply wipes, and these are a great example of why.
+They’re soft, cushy, and have great absorbency.
+You’ll likely notice these wipes become more absorbent with use, as it can take a few washes to fully break the fibers in.

 Caring for Your Cloth Wipes

-Unlike disposables, you will have to wash and take care of reusable wipes.
-But it’s not hard to do, especially when you thinking of the money you’ll be saving.
+Unlike with disposable wipes, you will have to wash and take care of reusable wipes.
+But it’s not hard to do, especially considering the money you’ll save.

 Exclusively breastfed bowel movements are entirely water soluble.
-Simply collect your used wipes in a dedicated bin and toss them in the laundry by themselves at the end of the day.
+Simply collect your used wipes in a dedicated bin, and toss them in the laundry by themselves or with your cloth diapers at the end of the day.

-Have an older child eating table foods?
-Or a bottle-fed baby?
-You’ll need to take an extra step then.
+Have an older child eating table foods or a bottle-fed baby?
+You’ll need to take an extra step.

 You should discard any solid waste in the toilet and give the wipe a quick rinse before washing.
-You can use a handheld diaper sprayer, or simply dunk and swish the wipe in the toilet.
-Don’t be intimidated by the sprayers — they are easy to attach to your toilet and use.
+You can use a handheld diaper sprayer or simply dunk and swish the wipe in the toilet.
+I recommend the diaper sprayer method.
+They are easy to attach to your toilet and use.

 You may wash the wipes in either hot or cold water.
-While I rarely ran cycles twice when I had a newborn, now with a toddler I frequently do.
-But that’s up to you.
+While I rarely ran cycles twice when I had a newborn, I frequently do with a toddler.
+Your choice will depend on how clean your wipes get in your washer.